mater1996/overflow.js/README.md

 EllipsisText used canvas to determine the number of lines to be intercepted

 If you pass in HTML, it deletes the nodes one by one to find the last text node that exceeds the height

+function dotdotdot just replace last three letter, but you can use [dotdotdot.js](http://dotdotdot.frebsite.nl/) to do the following or rewrite this function

 ## Perfonmance